jdmonin/JSettlers2/README.txt

 server will allow anyone to create the first account.
 Please be sure to create that first user account soon after you set up the database.

+To permit only certain users to create new accounts, instead of all users, list them when you start your server:
+	-Djsettlers.accounts.admins=bob,joe,lily
+The server doesn't require or check at startup that the named accounts all already exist, this is just a comma-separated list of names.

 Development and Compiling
 -------------------------